lsomorai/a1-group-3/seng637-a1-team_3.md

 [Link to the Defect Reports](document/group_3_PDF_bug_report.pdf)

 # Notes and discussion of the peer reviews of defect reports
+Discussion 1:
+  - Defect: S6G-13 ET: Misspelling of the word "would"
+    - Question: Should misspellings be considered as defects?
+    - Conclusion: Yes, a customer would be confused by the misspelling.

+Discussion 2:
+  - Defect: S6G-7 ET: $10 will be deducted from each deposit
+    - Question: Is the system designed to deduct $10 fee from each deposit?
+    - Conclusion: No, it's not mentioned in the requirement.

+Discussion 3:
+  - Defect: S6G-16 MFT: $0.10 will be deducted from each deposit
+    - Question: The deduction in S6G-7 changed from $10 to $0.10.
+Should we update S6G-7 or create a new defect?
+    - Conclusion: Create a new defect and mark S6G-7 as done.

+Notes:
+- Appendix C Test Case 22 triggered a defect but it's already found during exploratory testing.
+- Appendix C Test Case 11, 37, 39, 40 can not be performed because the system does not allow attempt transaction after inputing incorrect PIN.

 # How the pair testing was managed and team work/effort was divided